 Chingari Child Rehabilitation Fund

-Fund a child’s rehabilitation at our Chingari clinic this Ramadan and help transform their life with your sadaqah gift.
+Fund a child’s rehabilitation at our Chingari clinic and help transform their life.
 Thanks to our physiotherapists, speech therapists, and special educators, every year more children at Chingari learn to sit, walk, or speak, and face the world’s challenges.

 The Bhopal Medical Appeal is a UK charity that cares for survivors of the world's worst industrial disaster, the 1984 Union Carbide gas disaster in Bhopal, India.
 We provide free treatment for families poisoned by gas or by toxic chemicals still leaking into water sources in the city, including a third generation of damaged children.
 These are their stories: